Click on any of the following links for information:

 - Persons who have completed at least 44 semester hours of college credit from a regionally accredited institution with a minimum of 26 semester hours in general education (including English Composition, American History, US Science 8 semester hours and College Algebra or equivalents) and at least 24 semester hours in a career, technical or vocational discipline.
 The ideal candidate for the BAAS degree is someone who has completed all of the general education and career courses required (85 semester hours) prior to entering the BAAS program at Texas A&M-Commerce.

 - Persons who have an overall GPA of at least 2.6 on a 4.0 scale.

 Bachelor of General Studies

-This is a degree available through the College of Business & Entrepreneurship at Texas A&M University- Commerce.
-The degree provides maximum flexibility for students who have well-defined career objectives and wish to determine the content of their degree rather than pursue one of the established majors at Texas A&M Commerce.
+This degree provides maximum flexibility for students who have well-defined career objectives and wish to determine the content of their degree rather than pursue one of the established majors at Texas A&M University-Commerce.
 The degree program includes general education requirements and an area of concentration but not a specific major.

 - A minimum of 30 semester hours of credit earned in residence at A&M-Commerce;

 - A minimum of 24 of the 30 semester hours earned must be advanced level;